kestra-io/docs/content/docs/15.how-to-guides/pushflows.md

 ## Using the `dryRun` property

 Let's start by creating a single `hello_world` flow in the `dev` namespace and pushing it to a Git repository.
-We'll set the `dryRun` property to `true` to confirm the changes before pushing them to Git.
+We'll initially set the `dryRun` property to `true` to validate the changes before committing them to Git.

 ```yaml
 id: hello_world